verbb/knock-knock/README.md

 ```

 If you keep the top level `enabled`, `password`, etc settings, they'll override your settings for each site.

+### Security
+You can opt to log users' attempts to login to Craft to prevent brute-force attempts.
+Use the config settings to manage this.

+**Important:** You must also enable [storeUserIps](https://docs.craftcms.com/v3/config/config-settings.html#storeuserips) in your `general.php` file.

 ### Credits
 Based on [KnockKock](https://github.com/dgrigg/knockknock) for Craft 2.